The Donkey Skin Trade

 Will you stand against the slaughter of working donkeys?

-Hundreds of thousands of donkeys are slaughtered for their skins and exported annually, mostly from Africa, causing donkey numbers across the continent to decimate.
+Hundreds of thousands of donkeys are slaughtered for their skins and exported annually, causing donkey numbers across the world to decimate.
 It is driven by demand from China, as skins are boiled to produce ‘ejiao’, a gelatin used in traditional Chinese medicine.